NowlinB/Project-Obelisk/README.md

 A sample of the audit policy whereby I have configured auditing for failed logon attempts, successful logins, successful and failed logoffs and finally special logons (administrative equivalent prviliges)
-## Goals for the Project
-To create an identity and access management solution for a fictitious company called Obelisk.

-To simulate an enterprise domain environment while ensuring security best practices.
-This will be achieved through the management of group policy and implementation of the principle of least privilege